kobiba007/nasa_api_monitor/README.md

 receivers:
   - name: 'email-notifications'
     email_configs:
-    - to: 'imkobi5@gmail.com'  # Replace with your recipient email address
+    - to: 'your@mail.com'  # Replace with your recipient email address
-      from: 'imkobi5@gmail.com'  # Replace with your SendGrid verified sender email address
+      from: 'your@mail.com'  # Replace with your SendGrid verified sender email address
       smarthost: smtp.sendgrid.net:587
       auth_username: 'apikey'  # Replace with your SendGrid API key
-      auth_password: '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'  # Replace with your SendGrid API key
+      auth_password: '<YOUR_API>'  # Replace with your SendGrid API key
       require_tls: true